Doug Sudduth: Parallel Creative Pursuits

 Photography could be called my second and more gradual rebooting.
 My skill with photography improved when I took a week’s course at Penland School of Crafts in the Blue Ridge Mountains.
 My wife, Billie Ruth, taught basketry there.

 For the first time, I had a real teacher, Ralph Burns.
 I had no idea that, less than a year later, I would be living and working just 10 minutes from Penland School.
-Our home in Bakersville, North Carolina, is like living in a postcard, a smorgasbord of outdoor scenery across four distinct seasons.
+Where we lived at the time, in Bakersville, North Carolina, was like living in a postcard, a smorgasbord of outdoor scenery across four distinct seasons.

-Within a year of moving here, I nervously submitted my first photographic work for a competition at the local community college, and for the past 13 years have exhibited in area galleries, entered other competitions, have a gallery in our home, participate in the biannual arts council studio tours, have my own web site (www.dougsudduth.com) , have used my photography for fund raising for Relay for Life, provide much of the photography for our church web site, for our local Rotary Club and the county Democratic Party web site.
+Within a year of moving here, I nervously submitted my first photographic work for a competition at the local community college, and for many years have exhibited in area galleries, entered other competitions, and have my own web site (www.dougsudduth.com).

 The magic of lenticular clouds

-It doesn't hurt that my home is 12 miles due north of the Black Mountain Range, which includes Mt.
+Bakersville is 12 miles due north of the Black Mountain Range, which includes Mt.
 Mitchell, the highest point east of the Mississippi River.
-So, I live by a lenticular cloud freeway!
-It’s hard to miss them, though I only see 6-8 a year and primarily in cold weather months.
+So, I was living by a lenticular cloud freeway!
+It’s hard to miss them, though I only saw 6-8 a year and primarily in cold weather months.

 (You can view more of Doug’s photography at www.dougsudduth.com)